webpack/webpack.js.org/src/content/api/compilation-hooks.md

 `SyncHook`

-W> This hook will be removed in v5.0.0
+W> This hook will be moved in v5.0.0 to `NormalModule.getCompilationHooks(compilation).loader`

 The normal module loader is the function that actually loads all the modules